achille1789/smart-console/README.md

 Insert the module as usual:
 > const {c} = require("./smart-console.js");

-Follow the same instructions for the browser version, bold style is not supported.
+Follow the same instructions for the browser version, the bold style is not supported.

 ![console logs](browser/6.png)
 ![console results](browser/7.png)